nibeditans/Body-Fat-Calculator/README.md

 ## Future Enhancements

 A lot of Features can be added in both the programs to enhance the UI and interactivilty.
-You can,
+Like,
-* Add BMI comparison and health range indicators.
+* Adding BMI comparison and health range indicators.
 * Option to export results as a PDF/CSV report.
-* Build a simple web app using **Streamlit** or **Flask**.
+* Building a simple web app using **Streamlit** or **Flask**.

 If you're also lazy, leave it as is!😂